qianzhong516/janice-zhong-iac/README.md

 # Serverless Portfolio IaC

-This repo is the IaC part of [Serverless Portfolio](https://github.com/qianzhong516/serverless-portfolio).
-This project demonstrates a production-style serverless deployment on AWS featuring Infrastructure as Code, CI/CD, multi-environment deployment.
+This repository contains the Infrastructure as Code (IaC) for the [Serverless Portfolio](https://github.com/qianzhong516/serverless-portfolio).
+It provisions and manages the AWS infrastructure using Terraform and HCP Terraform, supporting automated infrastructure deployments and separate staging and production environments.

 ## Table of Contents